jonnor/ESC-CNN-microcontroller/report/report.md

 There is a trade-off between frequency (spectral) resolution and time resolution with the STFT.
 The longer the FFT window the better the frequency resolution, but the poorer the temporal resolution.
-For speech a typical choice of window length is 25 ms. `FIXME: referanse` Similar frame lengths are often adopted for acoustic events. `FIXME: referanse` The STFT returns complex numbers describing phase and magnitude of each frequency bin.
+For speech a typical choice of window length is 20 ms.
+Similar frame lengths are often adopted for acoustic events.
+The STFT returns complex numbers describing phase and magnitude of each frequency bin.
 A spectrogram squaring the absolute of the magnitude, and discards the phase information.
 The lack of phase information means that the spectrogram is not strictly invertible,